netblock/yaabe/atomtree/atui_documentation.md

 ### ATUI\_STRING / ATUI\_ARRAY

-If the element is a dynanmically-sized 0-terminated string, set the `fancy` to `ATUI_STRING`.
+If the element is a dynamically-sized 0-terminated string, set the `fancy` to `ATUI_STRING`.

 If it's an array, data will be represented in the radix of your choosing, with